-In principle, territorial restrictions are banned by article 4a of the Competition Act, which prohibits the limiting or controlling of production, distribution, technical development or investment, and dividing markets and sources of supply.
+In principle, territorial restrictions are banned by article 9 of the Competition Act, which prohibits the division of markets and supply sources as well as other anticompetitive conducts, such as price fixing and limiting production and technical developments of investment.

-Although clauses may be justified when the conditions set out in Article 10 are fulfilled, prohibition of parallel imports, passive sales, or the ban of cross-supplies between distributors is considered to eliminate intra-brand competition and, therefore, are not exempt.
+Although clauses may be justified when the conditions set out in article 10 are fulfilled, prohibition of parallel imports, passive sales, or the ban of cross-supplies between distributors are considered to eliminate intra-brand competition and, therefore, are not exempt.

-The Competition Council has exempted the allocation of exclusive territories to distributors and retailers of a distribution network in the Optical Products cases, taking into account the criteria of Regulation 4087/88 on franchising agreements.
+The Competition Council has exempted the allocation of exclusive territories to distributors and retailers of a distribution network in the Optical Products cases,23 taking into account the criteria of Regulation 4087/88 on franchising agreements.24

-However, an obligation imposed on distributors and retailers to pay the franchisor a commission of 15 per cent for any sale made to suppliers not included in the franchising agreement was considered by the Competition Council unacceptable because it restricted the choice of suppliers for no objective reason or a reason worthy of consideration.
+However, an obligation imposed on distributors and retailers to pay the franchisor a commission of 15 per cent for any sale made to suppliers not included in the franchising agreement was considered by the Competition Council as being unacceptable because it restricted the choice of suppliers for no objective reason or a reason worthy of consideration.

-In another case, the Competition Council stated that in theory prohibition of active sales outside the territory allocated to the distributor could be exempted under article 10 if justified, for instance, by the need to prevent free riders to benefit from the distributors' after sales services.
+In another case,25 the Competition Council stated that, in theory, prohibition of active sales outside the territory allocated to the distributor could be exempted